jlevy/og-equity-compensation/README.md

     - Long-term capital gains tax on gain if held for **1 year** past exercise
     - Ordinary tax otherwise (including immediate sale)

-- **ISOs**: You might pay less tax at exercise, but it’s complicated:
+- **ISOs:** You might pay less tax at exercise, but it’s complicated:

   - At grant and vesting:
     - No tax if granted at FMV